vivienpou/react-boilerplate/docs/general/README.md

 ## Offline-first

-The next frontier in performant web apps: availability without a network connection from the instant your users load the app.
+The next frontier in performant web apps: availability without a network connection from the instant your Products load the app.
 This is done with a ServiceWorker and a fallback to AppCache, so this feature even works on older browsers!